TheoNorris/the-odd-dog-blog/README.md

 - As a user I will be able to start a discussion of varying categories.

-There are four different categories on the discussions page, in the start a discussion modal.
+There are four different categories on the discussions page, in the 'start a discussion' modal.
 These are all apparent in the select bar.
 I have been through each category and checked they work correctly.
-If a user has selected a category from the search discussions select bar, they are only able to start a discussion in the selected category, from the start a discussion modal in that category.
+If a user has selected a category from the search discussions select bar, they are only able to start a discussion in the selected category, from the 'start a discussion modal' in that category.
 I have been to the different categories and tested this.
 Either way of starting a discussion I have added validation.
 I have been throught each input area and tested whether or not these areas need validation.
 I have started discussions and ensured these discussions are posted correctly.

 - As a user I will be able to search individual categories.

-I have tested that the select discussion category goes to the correct category each choice by clicking on each individual category.
+I have tested that the select discussion category goes to the correct category for each selection by clicking on each individual category.

 - As a user I will be able to like, edit, and delete discussions.